AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/keyword-tagging.md

 ---
-keywords: Experience Platform;getting started;content ai;commerce ai;content tagging ai;keyword extraction;Keyword extraction
+keywords: Experience Platform;getting started;content ai;commerce ai;content tagging ai;keyword tagging;Keyword tagging
 solution: Experience Platform
-title: Keyword Extraction in the Content Tagging AI API
+title: Keyword Tagging in the Content Tagging AI API
-description: The keyword extraction service, when given a text document, automatically extracts keywords or keyphrases that best describe the subject of the document.
-In order to extract keywords, a combination of named entity recognition (NER) and unsupervised keyword extraction algorithms are used.
+description: The keyword tagging service, when given a text document, automatically extracts keywords or keyphrases that best describe the subject of the document.
+In order to extract keywords, a combination of named entity recognition (NER) and unsupervised keyword tagging algorithms are used.
 exl-id: 56a2da96-5056-4702-9110-a1dfec56f0dc
 ---
-# Keyword extraction
+# Keyword tagging

-The keyword extraction service, when given a text document, automatically extracts keywords or keyphrases that best describe the subject of the document.
-In order to extract keywords, a combination of named entity recognition (NER) and unsupervised keyword extraction algorithms are used.
+The keyword tagging service, when given a text document, automatically extracts keywords or keyphrases that best describe the subject of the document.
+In order to extract keywords, a combination of named entity recognition (NER) and unsupervised keyword tagging algorithms are used.

 The named entities recognized by [!DNL Content Tagging AI] are listed in the following table: